Glossary

 Shared Directory

-Section titled “Shared Directory”A persistent, mutable storage volume shared between agents within a single grove.
+Section titled “Shared Directory”A persistent, mutable storage volume shared between agents within a single project.
 Backed by host filesystem directories (local) or Kubernetes PersistentVolumeClaims (K8s).

 Workspace